 TRIGAT LR air launched missile

 The requirement for the long-range TRIGAT LR missile was identified as a replacement for Euromissile’s HOT missile first produced in 1978, the BGM-71 TOW missile from Raytheon first produced in 1970 and the Swingfire missile from MBDA (Matra BAe Dynamics, UK) first produced in 1967.

-TRIGAT LR is an autonomous fire and forget missile, unlike the medium range version in which the laser beam has to be directed onto the target until impact.
-The long-range TRIGAT is ground vehicle or helicopter launched.
+TRIGAT LR is an autonomous fire-and-forget missile, unlike the medium range version in which the laser beam must be directed onto the target until impact.
+The long-range TRIGAT is a ground vehicle or helicopter launched.
 The system uses passive infrared CCD sensors in the mast-mounted sight and in the missile.

 Positive target identification (man-in-the-loop) is used.
 The gunner selects the target on a display screen and the target is locked-on before launch using highly automated fire control.
-The system’s infrared electro-optic sight provides day and night capability and all weather operation.
+The system’s infrared electro-optic sight provides day and night capability, as well as all-weather operation.

 TRIGAT LR can be applied in direct attack or terminal dive modes.
 The system is equipped with a tandem shaped charge warhead for high lethality against modern reactive armour.
 A proximity charge detonates at an optimum distance from the target.

 The TRIGAT LR missile measures approximately 1,500cm-long and weighs 49kg while its body diameter is 15cm.